cairthenn/Redirect/README.md

 These options allow additional things to enter the combat queue, avoiding "clipping" the GCD:

-* `Ground targeted actions` : Lets you place ground actions while casting.
+* `Ground targeted actions` : Lets you queue ground actions while casting.
 This must be used in conjunction with a target changing option -- the orange ground targeting circle will *not* appear
 * `Actions from macros` : Prevents GCD clipping from macro actions
 * `Sprint` : Zoom even easier
 * `Potions` : Includes various stat potions and elixirs.
 Does **not** include food